MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-teams.md

 author: melissahellmund
-description: Learn how to expand access to a guide or guide content by sharing with an access team in Microsoft Dynamics 365 Guides. ms.author: mehellmu ms.date: 11/17/2020 ms.service: crm-online ms.topic: article
+description: Learn how to expand access to a guide or guide content by sharing with an access team in Microsoft Dynamics 365 Guides. ms.author: mehellmu ms.date: 04/14/2021 ms.service: crm-online ms.topic: article
 title: Share guides or guide content with an access team in Dynamics 365 Guides ms.reviewer: v-brycho
 ---

-# Share a guide or guide content in Dynamics 365 Guides
+# Share a guide or guide content in Dynamics 365 Guides by using an access team

 [!include [rename-banner](~/includes/cc-data-platform-banner.md)]